 We recommend following a simple process to make sure you carefully examine the reasons you want to move away from your current provider and ensure you end up with the right new partner for your business.

-Step 1 – evaluate the reasons why you are unhappy with your current provider
+Step 1 – evaluate the main reasons why you think you need to change

 Poor service from your partner and consistent failure in meeting their SLAs is an obvious reason.
 A belief that you are not getting value for money is another.